argonne-lcf/AR2023/03_community/dei.md

 ---
 layout: page

-title: Building a Diverse HPC Workforce
+title: Building a HPC Workforce
 hero-img-source: "MorrissetteMateevitsi.jpg"
 hero-img-caption: "James Morrissette (right) first began working with ALCF mentor Victor Mateevitsi (left) as a high school student participating in the Argonne ACT-SO program.
 In 2023, he returned to the ALCF as a college intern through the Sustainable Research Pathways program.
 Image: Argonne National Laboratory"